-I know this is one of the very old discussed topic and we can find an N number of good articles over the internet.
+I know this is one of the timeworn discussed topics and we can find an N number of good articles on the internet.

-I also like this topic very much so in this post, I would also like to write a small note on this.
+I also like this topic very much so in this post; I would like to write a small note on this.

 First, Very important point: